ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-power-instances.md

 ```
 {: pre}

- where `hana_pvs_mgmt_ip` is the virtual server instance IP address in the management subnet.topic=sap-power-vs-set-up-power-infrastructure) and create {{site.data.keyword.powerSys_notm}} instance as described [here](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance).
-Specify the following parameters:
+ where `hana_pvs_mgmt_ip` the virtual server instance IP address is in the management subnet.

 ## Creating an SAP HANA {{site.data.keyword.powerSys_notm}} storage volume
 {: #power-vs-set-up-power-hana-volumes}